HTML Gallery¶

 When the tool is running, it does the following:

-Create an output folder.
+Creates an output folder.

 For each image collection:

-Create a folder.
+Creates a folder.

-Generate thumbnails (square by default).
+Generates thumbnails (square by default).

-Generate full images.
+Generates full images.

-Optionally copy original images.
+Optionally copies original images.

-Copy the theme folder to the output folder.
+Copies the theme folder to the output folder.

-Generate an XML file describing the image collections:
+Generates an XML file describing the image collections:

 gallery.xml

-.Generate the HTML files by applying
+.Generates the HTML files by applying

 template.xsl